SamiHaddouti/Set-Up-Lambda-with-AWS-SAM/README.md

 ![SAM template.yaml](images/template.png)

-Also comment out everything involving the API from the hello world app-template, as we don’t need that resource and it just produces AWS cost
+Also comment out or delete everything involving the API from the hello world app-template, as we don’t need that resource and it just produces cost

 If wanted you can also change the Role/Policy to for example S3ReadAccess, but that can also be adjusted in AWS after deployment.